 Minimum Distribution Rule

-The minimum distribution rule is designed to insure that a person who has been saving in a tax-deferred plan (TSP, IRA or other similar tax-deferred arrangement) is compelled to start taking distributions from the plan beginning at age 70 1⁄2.
+The minimum distribution rule is designed to insure that a person who has been saving in a tax-deferred plan (TSP, IRA or other similar tax-deferred arrangement) is compelled to start taking distributions from the plan beginning at age 72 (note: this requirement was waived for 2020).
 IRS rules require certain minimum distributions effective April 1 of that year, based on your account balance and age.
 These distributions cannot be transferred to an IRA or similar tax deferred plan.
 Thus, if you are having monthly payments from the TSP into an IRA, at that point the payments will be adjusted so that at least the minimum distribution from a traditional, taxable balance goes directly to you in a taxable way.

 This requirement applies both to money invested through the TSP’s traditional design and through the Roth design.
 The distributions must be made proportionately from traditional and Roth balances, for investors who have both.
 (Note: The requirement for minimum distributions of Roth balances might be avoided by having that balance transferred to a Roth IRA; consult a tax adviser.)